Reaching STUDENTS…Building LIVES

 The National Beta Club is a merit-based service organization with the mission to promote character, develop leadership, encourage service and recognize achievement in student members.

 Beta Club hosts annual district, state, and national conferences that give students the opportunity to compete in knowledge, art, talent, and spirit competitions, as well as contribute to a national philanthropy project.
 Membership is Beta Club opens leadership and scholarship opportunities for its members.

-ACS students live with PRIDE every day of the week.
+ACS students live with school PRIDE every day of the week.
 Spirit committee gives our students the chance to show this pride and enhance their school community.
 The committee decorates the school, cheers on sports teams, and executes fundraisers for ACS organizations.
-Last year, our Spirit Committee raised over $4800.00!

 ACS provides aftercare for students until 5:30 PM daily.
 Aftercare is a great option for working parents to have peace of mind knowing their child is safe, supervised, and having fun.

 Our aftercare workers ensure students complete their homework assignments and give them help, when needed.
 They organize guided activities and always promote the Christian values the students learn in school.